Do you feel secure in your romantic relationship?

 These tasks weren’t super time-consuming or especially hard, but they worked!
-People who had an avoidant attachment style saw significant improvements in their relationships just by participating in these activities.
+People with an avoidant attachment style saw significant relationship improvements by participating in these activities.
 This growth made them feel more secure.
 Researchers also reported that these effects were long-lasting.

 People with disorganized or anxious attachment styles might find breakups particularly challenging, often riddled with heightened feelings of insecurity, abandonment, or fear.
 These reactions, rooted in early-life experiences, can amplify the tumultuous emotions accompanying a romantic relationship's end.
 However, the knowledge that these attachment styles stem from how our parents raised us can be empowering.
 Recognizing this origin can serve as a catalyst for self-reflection and growth.